-If an applicant or resident believes that any family member has been discriminated against by the PHA, the family should advise the PHA.
-HUD requires the PHA to make every reasonable attempt to determine whether the applicant's or resident's assertions have merit and take any warranted corrective action.
-In addition, the PHA is required to provide the applicant or resident with information about how to file a discrimination complaint [24 CFR 982.304].
+If an applicant or participant believes that any family member has been discriminated against by the PHA or an owner, the family should advise the PHA.
+HUD requires the PHA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+In addition, the PHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].

-Applicants or tenant families who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing.
+Applicants or participants who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing.